Girl boss

 SUCCESS

-The moral of this story is that you do not have to try and fit in with the rest of society.
-If you have tons of money and the means to live that kind of lifestyle, be my guest.
+The moral of this story is that you do not have to try and fit in with the rest of society if you don’t want to.
+In a time where it is easier than ever to compare yourself to other people and how successful they are, it is important to remember that everyone’s journey is different.

 Similar Posts